-- Mathematics/Physical Sciences/Engineering: mathematics, statistics, computer sciences, data processing, systems analysis, chemistry, earth sciences, physics, geology, meteorology, astronomy, metallurgy, geophysics, pharmaceutical chemistry; aeronautical, architectural, biomedical, ceramic, chemical, civil, and electrical engineering sciences; environmental health engineering; geological, mechanical, mining, nuclear, and petroleum engineering.
+Mathematics, Physical Sciences, and Engineering fields include mathematics; statistics; computer sciences; data processing; systems analysis; chemistry; earth sciences; physics; geology; meteorology; astronomy; metallurgy; geophysics; pharmaceutical chemistry; aeronautical, architectural, biomedical, ceramic, chemical, civil, and electrical engineering sciences; environmental health engineering; geological, mechanical, mining, nuclear, and petroleum engineering.

-Nomination Process: Nominations may be made by a Director of Graduate Studies or Departmental Chair.
+Nominations may be made by a Director of Graduate Studies or Departmental Chair.
 Each department may only nominate one Master’s thesis.
-If an academic unit has a “truly outstanding” thesis, the Director of Graduate Studies or Chair is encouraged to place it in nomination by submitting the following, in the order listed below:
+The Director of Graduate Studies or Chair must submit the following, in the order listed below: